"Hey, Marina! Got any plans for the holidays?"

 sounds good!

 I wonder what she's got planned?
 Pearl mentioned Squidmas, so I assume it's something to do with that?
 Regardless, Marina had a deadline now.
-All of her own Squidmas preparations needed to be finished before Saturday.
-That just left... figuring out what her preparations were.
-It was only [Tuesday] so she still had time to think on it, but not much.
+Her own Squidmas preparations needed to be finished before Saturday.
+That just left... figuring out what those preparations were.
+It was only Tuesday so she still had time to think on it, but not much.

 "Get some like, good news?"

 The sudden voice made Marina jump.
-She quickly looked back to see an inkling scurrying across the library floor, her arms half full with a stack of papers and folders..
+She looked up to see a familiar inkling scurrying across the library floor, her arms half full with a stack of papers and folders..
 "Oh, Pam!
 I didn't know you were in today."

 "Yup!
 Since school's like, letting out for the holidays soon, I'm doing some extra work to like, help set up the break programs and all that!"
 Briefly, Pam paused to flick through the folder on the top of the stack she had.
 "But that can like, wait a few minutes.
 How's my bestie doing?
 What're you up to girl?"